paul-hammant/tbd/content/game-changers/index.md

 10. check in (commit/push)
 11. makes a daily build from HEAD of the shared master branch

-The authors note in the book, that #10 is not always an every day thing.
+The authors note in the book, that #10 is not always an everyday thing.
 And the last step, #11, isn't per developer, it is for the designated "build master" within the team, and manual.

 The book also briefly mentions Test Case Manager (TCM) and "Microsoft Test".
 These were tools for helping developers